brightcove/brightcove-player-sdk-ios-ima/README.md

 CocoaPods
 --------------

 You can use [CocoaPods][cocoapods] to add the IMA Plugin for Brightcove Player SDK to your project.
 You can find the latest `Brightcove-Player-SDK-IMA` podspec [here][podspecs].
 The pod will incorporate the correct version of IMA automatically.
-A subspec is also provided for those that need the Admob version of IMA.
+A subspec is also provided for those that need the AdMob version of IMA.
 CocoaPods 0.39 or newer is required.

 Static Framework example:

     pod 'Brightcove-Player-SDK-IMA'

-For Admob example:
+For AdMob example:

-    pod 'Brightcove-Player-SDK-IMA/ForAdmob'
+    pod 'Brightcove-Player-SDK-IMA/ForAdMob'

 Manual
 --------------